Office Timeline

 Moses O. Williamson

-Moses Williamson was born on a boat crossing the Atlantic Ocean.
+Moses O. Williamson was born July 14, 1850, on a boat crossing the Atlantic Ocean.
 His parents were Swedish emigrants making the voyage to America.
 The Williamson family settled in Knox County.
-As a young man, Moses began an apprenticeship as a harness maker, eventually buying out the owners of the firm where he worked.
+As a young man, Moses began an apprenticeship as a harness maker and eventually bought out the firm’s owners.
 Williamson was active in civic life in Knox County, serving as justice of the peace, town clerk, and councilman in Wataga.
 He was also elected as Knox County Treasurer.
-He co-founded the Swedish-American League of Illinois, and was named President of that organization in 1897.
+He co-founded the Swedish-American League of Illinois and was elected its President in 1897.
 In 1900, Williamson was elected as a Republican to a single term as Treasurer.
 He died in Galesburg in 1935.

 (1899-1901)